facundoolano/jorge/README.md

 # jorge
 A personal (small + opinionated) site generator with [org-mode](https://orgmode.org/) (and markdown) support.

-(NOTE: this is stil a WIP, the doc below is a wishlist, not the current behavior.)

 ## Installation
 Download the [latest release binary](https://github.com/facundoolano/jorge/releases/latest) for your platform, for example: